nathtiekk/tp/docs/DeveloperGuide.md

 ### Find Persons Feature

-The Find Command allows users to search for persons in the address book by specifying various attributes.
+The `FindCommand` allows users to search for persons in the address book by specifying various attributes.
 This feature is enhanced to support searching across all person attributes, providing a flexible and comprehensive search capability.

-#### Find Command
+#### FindCommand

-The FindCommand enables users to search for persons based on any attribute, such as name, address, phone number, email, tags or policy.
+The `FindCommand` enables users to search for persons based on any attribute, such as name, address, phone number, email, tags or policy.
 It is implemented using the following components:

-* FindCommand: Executes the search operation.
+* `FindCommand`: Executes the search operation.
-* FindCommandParser: Parses and validates the user input into a FindCommand object.
+* `FindCommandParser`: Parses and validates the user input into a FindCommand object.
-* FindPersonPredicate: A predicate that evaluates whether a person matches the search criteria.
+* `FindPersonPredicate`: A predicate that evaluates whether a person matches the search criteria.

 #### FindPersonPredicate